 These installations can include placing grab bars in each bathroom, in both the shower/bath and near the toilet, so that your loved one can keep their balance.

 Also tape down any loose floor rugs to avoid slipping hazards, as well as place rubber mats in and outside your shower/bathtub.
-Find out more ways to ensure your loved ones safety by discussing your concerns with a professional elder care service.
+Find out more ways to ensure the safety of your loved ones by discussing your concerns with a professional elder care service.

 Maintain Activity & Independence